The best meat delivery deals for the 4th of July

-As we roll through June, firing up the grill goes from optional to mandatory in many households.
-If you're planning to get grillin' for the July 4th weekend, don't chance it with your supermarket's meat selection.
-Instead, get exactly the meat you want delivered straight to your doorsteps via one of many online meat delivery companies available in 2020.
+Act fast if you are hoping to get an online meat delivery in time for your ideal July Fourth weekend grilling plans.
+There's still time to get the meat you want with an online delivery instead of chancing it with your grocery store's meat selection.

-We previously reviewed the best meat delivery services, in case you're considering a subscription.
-They offer home delivery of quality grass-fed, organic, sustainably raised and specialty meats like Waygu with just a few clicks, saving you an extra trip to the store or butcher shop.
+We previously reviewed the best meat delivery services, in case you're considering a subscription that extends past the holiday.
+They offer home delivery of quality grass-fed, organic, sustainably raised and specialty meats like Wagyu with just a few clicks, saving you an extra trip to the store or butcher shop.
 Plus, most of these online butchers offer both a monthly subscription or a one-time order option to match your specific needs.
-Right now many of them have big deals on meat delivery happening for the 4th of July.
-From big burger boxes to tri-tip sirloin, ribs and roasts, these are the best meat-delivery deals for your July 4th backyard bash.
+Right now many of them have big deals on meat delivery happening for the Fourth of July.
+From big burger boxes to tri-tip sirloin, ribs and roasts, these are the best meat-delivery deals for your July Fourth backyard bash.

-*Most will ship before Saturday if ordered by today (June 29) but we advise you to check with each individual seller to ensure timely delivery.
+Note that most of these companies offer rush delivery, but please check with each individual seller to ensure timely delivery.

 The deal:

+D'Artagnan has been providing quality meats to restaurants and home cooks for more than 30 years.
+It has a wide-ranging selection of rare and classic butcher cuts, charcuterie, poultry and pantry items.
+If you're looking for a showstopper rack of lamb ribs or hard-to-find cut of beef, D'Artagnan is a good bet.
+It also offers a 100% satisfaction guarantee with every purchase.

 Wanna get real fancy for the Fourth?
-Order $199 worth of Wagyu steaks from Holy Grail and they'll add a free two-pack of signature Wagyu burgers ($18 value) to your order.
+Order $199 worth of Wagyu steaks from Holy Grail and it'll add a free two-pack of signature Wagyu burgers ($18 value) to your order.

 About Holy Grail Steak Co.: